Boardwalk Hotel and Casino: Boardwalk (1989–2006)

 In February 1989, Jansen converted the Viscount and Slot Joynt into the Boardwalk Hotel and Casino.
 Boardwalk Casino Inc. became a public company in February 1994, following an initial public offering.
 Two months later, plans were announced for a $9 million renovation and expansion that would include the enlargement of the casino, which measured 15000 sqft.

 The hotel rejoined the Holiday Inn chain through a new franchise deal later in 1994, and a Coney Island theme was added shortly thereafter.
 A carnival facade was built in 1995, adding non-functional replicas of a parachute drop, roller coaster, and Ferris wheel, as well as a giant clown face and retail shops.
 The casino was also expanded, and a 15-floor, 451-room tower was finished in 1996.
-That year, Jacobs Entertainment made a $9 million investment in the Boardwalk.
+That year, Jacobs Entertainment, Inc. made a $9 million investment in the Boardwalk.
 In 1997, the resort added the 370-seat Surf Buffet, which ran a television commercial starring professional boxer Butterbean.

 Jansen, speaking about his earlier proposal for a giant slot machine, said in 1995: "It's not officially dead.
 But I'd say that it's dying, that I probably won't see it in my lifetime".
 Jansen died of cancer in January 1997, at the age of 78.
 Avis Jansen continued to operate the gift shop until the Boardwalk's closure.

 The Boardwalk occupied 8 acre.
 In December 1997, Mirage Resorts agreed to purchase the resort and three adjacent parcels for $135 million.
 The $105 million Boardwalk sale was approved by the Nevada Gaming Commission in June 1998.
 At the time, the Boardwalk included 650 employees, 653 rooms and a 33000 sqft casino.
 Minor improvements were planned for the Boardwalk, with no immediate plans to replace it.